dcc5235/EDM_JavaScript30/README.md

-# 30 Simple JavaScript Projects
+# Index of Vanilla JavaScript Projects

-This is an index of small JavaScript projects.

 ---